 - Disciplinary Action

-Our firm is available to answer your questions and present you with all of your options.
-We are not afraid to handle complex cases and will effectively use our 50 years of collective experience to help you achieve the results you are hoping for.
+Our San Diego cannabis business firm is available to answer your questions and present you with all of your options.
+Our business focus sets us apart from other cannabis law firms that may not know the intricacies of the San Diego recreational marijuana market and regulations.
+We are not afraid to handle complex cases and will effectively use our 65 years of collective experience to help you achieve the results you are hoping for.

 Anyone engaging in any of the regulated activities must, like anyone else engaged in the provision of goods or services to others must consider the very real possibility of civil third-party liability.